Beyond Hot Cross Buns

 5. Soaring by James Curnow.
 This energetic piece utilizes all the fingers with a range Low E to to high G, containing 16th note passages.
 This is located in 1st Recital Series by Hal Leonard.

 Thanks for reading.
+To download a printable list of recommendations for early beginners though advancing high schoolers, click here.
 For more helpful info, be sure to subscribe to ClarinetGeek.com.